1,8-Diazabicyclo(5.4.0)undec-7-ene

 1,8-Diazabicyclo[5.4.0]undec-7-ene, or more commonly DBU, is a chemical compound and belongs to the class of amidine compounds.
 It is used in organic synthesis as a catalyst, a complexing ligand, and a non-nucleophilic base.

+Synthesis

+DBU can be synthesised in three steps from caprolactam and acrylonitrile.
+First, the nitrile undergoes an addition reaction at the caprolactam nitrogen, producing N-(2-cyanoethyl)-caprolactam.
+This is then hydrogenated to N-aminopropyl-caprolactam, followed by an intramolecular carbonyl condensation to form the imine.
+Water is removed by fractional distillation.

 Occurrence

 Although all commercially available DBU is produced synthetically, it may also be isolated from the sea sponge Niphates digitalis.
-The biosynthesis of DBU has been proposed to begin with 1,6-hexanedial and 1,3-diaminopropane.
+The biosynthesis of DBU has been proposed to begin with adipaldehyde and 1,3-diaminopropane.